What is a Tax Settlement?

 How Optima Tax Relief Helps:

 Our tax professionals meticulously compare IRS transcripts to your original filings to identify every discrepancy.
 We draft the legal and factual arguments needed to support your case, including cover letters and exhibits.
-We negotiate directly with the IRS Appeals or OIC Unit, leveraging our track record to challenge liability efficiently.
+If you’ve received an IRS audit letter or collection notice, our team can represent you before the IRS and manage all communications and documentation.

-When standard IRS expense allowances don’t reflect your true hardship, you can request additional relief under Exceptional Circumstances.
+When standard IRS expense allowances don’t reflect your true hardship, you can request additional relief under Effective Tax Administration with Exceptional Circumstances.

 Qualifying Situations: